jasonmccb/drives_bash_sync/README.md

 Prerequisite: Must have Docker installed

-Run the `docker pull jasonmccb/drives_bash_sync:latest` to get it from Docker Hub
+1.Run the `docker pull jasonmccb/drives_bash_sync:latest` to get it from Docker Hub
-Run the `XXXXXX` to get the source from Git Hub
+2.Run the `git clone https://github.com/jasonmccb/drives_bash_sync.git` to get the source from Git Hub
-Go the folder with the `docker-compose.yml` file
+3.Go the folder with the `docker-compose.yml` file
-Run the `docker-compose up -d` to start the container
+4.Run the `docker-compose up -d` to start the container
-Run the `docker-compose exec app sh` to get into the Bash
+5.Run the `docker-compose exec app sh` to get into the Bash
-Run the `vi drivesBashSync.sh` to edit the file and specify the drive names (D: and E: by default) and folders you want to sync
+6.Run the `vi drivesBashSync.sh` to edit the file and specify the drive names (D: and E: by default) and folders you want to sync
-Edit `dryRun=1` for rehearsal, and `dryRun=0` for real actions
+7.Edit `dryRun=1` for rehearsal, and `dryRun=0` for real actions
-Run `./drivesBashSync.sh` to start the sync
+8.Run `./drivesBashSync.sh` to start the sync

 ## Program Details